abelgacem/topix-jk-site-it/docs/categories/_projects/common/resource/README.md

 ---
 mx:
   layout: topic
-  description:  description: what the projects need to be done
+  description:  what the projects need to be done
 ---